simonepri/country-iso/README.md

 # country-iso
 [![Travis CI](https://travis-ci.org/simonepri/country-iso.svg?branch=master)](https://travis-ci.org/simonepri/country-iso) [![Codecov](https://img.shields.io/codecov/c/github/simonepri/country-iso/master.svg)](https://codecov.io/gh/simonepri/country-iso) [![npm](https://img.shields.io/npm/dm/country-iso.svg)](https://www.npmjs.com/package/country-iso) [![npm version](https://img.shields.io/npm/v/country-iso.svg)](https://www.npmjs.com/package/country-iso) [![npm dependencies](https://david-dm.org/simonepri/country-iso.svg)](https://david-dm.org/simonepri/country-iso) [![npm dev dependencies](https://david-dm.org/simonepri/country-iso/dev-status.svg)](https://david-dm.org/simonepri/country-iso#info=devDependencies)
-> 🗺 Get ISO 3166-1 alpha-3 country code for geographic coordinates.
+> 🗺 Get ISO 3166-1 alpha-3 country code from geographic coordinates.

 <p align="center">
   <a href="http://simonepri.github.io/country-iso/"><img src="https://raw.githubusercontent.com/simonepri/country-iso/master/demo/index.png" width="400"/></a>
 </p>

-> Click on the map for a live preview.
+<p align="center">Click on the map to see a live preview.</p>

+## Synopsis
+Given the latitude and longitude coordinates this package returns the country code of the country in which the coordinates fall into.

+The package internally uses [@geo-maps/countries-maritime](https://github.com/simonepri/geo-maps/blob/master/info/countries-maritime.md) map with 10m resolution to give you the right country code.
+The accuracy of the map has been tested with [23785 cities](fixtures/cities.geo.json) but the demo allows you to actually test it manually by just clicking on the map to see what it returns.

+Do you believe that this is cool?
+If so, <a href="#start-of-content">support us with a ⭐️</a>!

 ## Install
 ```bash